Rave is a sound editor for AmigaOS4-compatible computers. It provides functionality for manipulating and storing digital audio files.

 Allows changing the signal level of the sample.
 Some audio editors call this command "Volume", although such a term is not really accurate.

 Applies a gradual increase (fade in) or decrease (fade out) in the signal level.
+Several options are available to finetune the fade curve.

 This submenu contains several functions for manipulating the channels of the waveform: